janwilmake/grok-tools/grokthyself/BACKLOG.md

 Based on the interactions analysis we can also create a llms.txt for custom contexts.
 This can in turn be integrated with tools like https://conare.ai.
 Another way could be as MCP resources.

-## Minibenchmark

-simple benchmark: ask questions about your friends people were asking grok a while ago for fun. vibe benchmark grok vs. grokthyself. put on landing.

 ## Chat Completions

 This is literally gold if done well.
 It should never halucinate and always stay w'in bounds of truth.
 People must be able to chat with it over my DMs if I don't reply.
 This is literally epic!